 The deduction is available only in the year when professional tax is paid.

-The Income Tax Act in article 276 of the Constitution has no ceiling in monetary terms.
-Any State Government is not eligible to impose more than Rs.
+The Section 16 Income Tax Act has no ceiling in monetary terms.
+Any state government is not eligible to levy more than Rs.
 2,500 annually as professional tax.
 As per the Income Tax Act, whatever professional tax an individual has paid during the last year is deductible.

-If an employer pays the professional tax on behalf of an employee, then it is included in the employee's salary under 'perquisite,' and after that, the equal amount is allowed as the deduction under 'professional tax' deducted from the salary.
+If an employer pays the professional tax on behalf of an employee, then it is included in the employee's salary under 'perquisite,' and after that, the equal amount is allowed as the deduction under the head 'professional tax' of the salary.

-So, as a salaried individual, you need to understand the meaning and importance of section 16 of the Income Tax Act, and the deduction in respect of salary are covered u/s 16.
-Make the maximum use of the deduction u/s 16 to lower your taxable income, reducing your tax liability.
+As a salaried individual, you need to understand the meaning and importance of Section 16 of the Income Tax Act, 1961.
+This section deals with the provisions related to the deduction of salaries and its components for tax purposes.
+Section 16 outlines the rules for calculating taxable income from salaries.
+You can make the maximum use of the deduction u/S 16 to lower your taxable income, reducing your tax liability.

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.